-The sixth chapter is the culmination of the Plan, outlining the values, goals, and objectives that were developed over a period of three months with input from staff meetings, public surveys, and stakeholder interviews.
+The sixth chapter is the culmination of the Plan, outlining the values, goals, and objectives that were originally developed over a period of three months with input from staff meetings, public surveys, and stakeholder interviews.
+Upon the five year update, each value, goal and objective were scrutinized for their effectiveness and implementation to establish the direction for the next five years.
 The core values guiding the plan are: Community Well-being, Extreme Weather Preparedness, Sustainable Building Practices, Economic Benefit, Equity, and Stewardship of Natural Resources.
-Four goals or priority areas have been identified: 1) Further development of the County park system; 2) Resource management and stewardship; 3) Partnerships, and; 4) Economic development and tourism.
+Four goals or priority areas have been identified: 1) Development of the County park system; 2) Resource management and stewardship; 3) Partnerships, and; 4) Economic development and tourism.
 Each of the four areas have objectives, which are clearly defined action steps that will enable the LRE department to measure progress during implementation.
 The seventh chapter summarizes the planning process and offers a brief description of past versions of the CORP along with other relevant documents from various units of government and other entities.

 The CORP concludes with appendices.
 Appendix A is a list of grant and funding programs.
 Appendix B lists non-profit conservation organizations active in Sauk County.
-Appendix C are the Great Sauk Trail Community Plans.
-Appendix D are the County Property Master Plans.
-A list of stakeholders and our public input survey has been included in Apprendix E.
+Appendix C are the County Parks and Recreation Master Plans.
+A list of stakeholders and our public input survey has been included in Appendix D.